RightsandWrongsgit/ARMTEC/business/conceptquestions.md

            Probably would not recommend  ....................4
            Definitely would not recommend  ..................5

- If () was available with your current doctor, where you most often currently go, how likely would you be to go to another doctor to participate in this plan?
+ If () was not available a your current store, where you most often currently go, how likely would you be to go to another store to get it?

-           Definitely would go to another doctor .............1 Probably would go to another doctor ...............2 Might or might not go to doctor....................3 Probably would not go to doctor....................4
+           Definitely would go to another store .............1 Probably would go to another store ...............2 Might or might not go to store....................3 Probably would not go to store....................4
-           Definitely would not go to doctor..................5
+           Definitely would not go to store..................5

  Which statement listed below best describes how you feel about the believability of the statements made about ()?